 In each of our careers, we all have our own individual skill set, which varies drastically across a range of differing work roles.
 When aspiring to a certain role, or undertaking training for our careers we tend to forget that there is an additional component needed for success in any career.
 Everyone has at a minimum, two responsibilities at work.
 The first is the job you have studied towards or trained to do.
 The second is related to customer services.
 You must take care of the customer regardless of customer service being part of your job description or not.

 A salesperson is hired to sell.
 A plumber installs and maintains plumbing systems.
 A hairdresser styles hair.
-One thing that that each of these professions has in common; with each other and hundreds of other occupations worldwide, is that taking care of the customer is key.
+One thing that each of these professions has in common; with each other and hundreds of other occupations worldwide, is that taking care of the customer is key.
 Regardless of the role an individual is hired to do, service responsibilities are part of the job.
 Workers on the front line are used to communicating with a customer, but for those working behind the scenes and just happen to get a call, the role of customer service must then be recognised.
-Impression is formed with all interactions with any member of a company and brands must consider that consistent good communication and customer service is tantamount to the reputation of the company.
+An impression is formed with all interactions with any member of a company and brands must consider that consistent good communication and customer service is tantamount to the reputation of the company.
+Bottom line – take care of the customer.

 Field Service Management